KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 registry.assign<graphics::layer<3>>(body);
 ```

-Now tag both entities as `game_scene` and `dynamic` with the `tag_game_scene` function we defined earlier, then return both inside `{ }` to automatically construct a `struct pipe`.
+Tag both entities as `game_scene` and `dynamic` with the `tag_game_scene` function defined earlier.
+Return both inside `{ }` to automatically construct a `struct pipe`.

 ```
 tag_game_scene(registry, cap, true);
 tag_game_scene(registry, body, true);

-// Construct a pipe with body and cap and return it return {body, cap};
+// Construct a pipe with the body and cap, and return it return {body, cap};
 ```

-The completed function looks like this:
+The completed function appears as follows.

 ```
-// Factory for pipes, requires to know if it's a top one, position x of the column, and the gap starting position Y pipe create_pipe(entt::registry &registry, bool is_top, float pos_x, float gap_start_pos_y) {
+// Factory for pipes.
+This requires information about whether the pipe is a top pipe, and the position x of the column, and the starting gap position Y pipe create_pipe(entt::registry &registry, bool is_top, float pos_x, float gap_start_pos_y) {
     // Retrieve constants
     const auto canvas_height = registry.ctx<graphics::canvas_2d>().canvas.size.y();